Financial Aid and Scholarships

 - Federal Pell Grant Program

 - Federal Supplemental Educational Opportunity Grant (FSEOG) Program

 - Other federal, state, private, or institutional student financial aid programs.

 American Board of Criminal Lawyers

-A 1914 graduate of San Francisco Law School, Leon A Blum established a trust to encourage and promote legal education through grants, scholarships and student loans.
-Law schools in San Francisco, accredited by the State Bar of California, share in the annual proceeds.
+A 1914 graduate of San Francisco Law School, Leon A Blum established a foundation to encourage and promote legal education through grants, scholarships and student loans.
+Law schools in San Francisco that are accredited by the State Bar of California share in the annual proceeds.
 The funds are distributed as "grants, scholarships and student loans to worthy and needy students.”
 San Francisco Law School uses the Blum Awards to further its students’ success on the California General Bar Examination.

 Eric Falconer Memorial Fund

 The family of Eric Falconer established a scholarship fund in the name of this 1929 graduate.
-Interest obtained from the principal is divided equally among the students who have earned the highest academic ranking in the first, second and third year classes.
+Interest obtained from the principal is divided equally among the students who have earned the highest academic ranking in their first-, second- and third-year classes.